alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 ***Categorical Data: One-Hot Encoding***

 In order to represent categorical data in a format the model can understand, we use encoding.
-In order to avoid ording the categorical data, we use One-Hot encoding.
+In order to avoid ordering the categorical data, we use One-Hot encoding.
 This encodes each of the categories as columns of binary data, as shown below.

 <img src="/assets/bio/one-hot.png" alt="one-hot" style="width:100%"/>